Mitochondria: Why Your Cells' "Powerhouses" Matter More Than You Think

 Signs Your Mitochondria May Need Support

-There are many ways that our bodies signal to us that something is off.
-From our large bodily systems like digestion, cardiovascular system, and muscular system (to name a few), and down to our microscopic cells, our bodies require harmony in order to thrive.
-If something is dysregulated or not functioning correctly, it can show up in a myriad of ways.
+There are many ways our bodies signal that something is off.
+From our large bodily systems, like the digestive, cardiovascular, and muscular systems (to name a few), to our microscopic cells, our bodies require harmony to thrive.
+If something is dysregulated or not functioning correctly, it can manifest in myriad ways.

 When it comes to the mitochondria, some immediate and obvious symptoms include affected energy levels, but low-functioning mitochondria or mitochondrial dysfunction can also show up as: